Prototype-devshop/start-with-self/README.md

 ## Deployment to Heroku

-This boilerplate is _almost_ all set up to deal with deploying to Heroku.
+Set up to deal with deploying to Heroku.
 If you have the Heroku CLI tools installed you can run `heroku create` to create the Heroku project.

 Then we must run two commands to tell Heroku to first build our React app, and _then_ build the Rails app.